ryansh100/NewWorld/README.md

 1. Shuffle the island deck and draw a card for every player.
 Take the corresponding islands and arrange them in any manner.
 2. Shuffle the event deck and commissioned goods deck together.
 3. Sort basic goods/milled goods card into draw piles.
-4. Distribute 5 favor tokens, a town settlement feature, a player mat, corresponding color army tokens and corresponding color of piers to every player.
+4. Distribute 5 favor tokens, a town settlement building, a player mat, corresponding color army tokens and corresponding color of piers to every player.
-5. Every player should place their 5 favor in the King's court area of their player mat to start the game.
+5. Every player should place their 5 favor tokens in the King's court area of their player mat to start the game.

 #Round
-There are 3 phases to every round: Passage of time, Action & Resolution.
+There are 3 phases to every round: *Passage of time*, *Action* & *Resolution*.

-- Passage of time: Ocean trade is advanced and event cards are drawn face-down.
+- Passage of time: Ocean trade is performed, crops grown and event cards drawn face-down.
-- Action: Player simultaneously perform actions for a set amount of time.
+- Action: Players simultaneously perform actions for a set amount of time.
 - Resolution: Any conflicts from actions are resolved, deferred events are resolved and queued events are played in sequence.

 #Round 0